functionalscript/functionalscript/README.md

 ## 5. Statements

 `{ A_LIST_OF_STATEMENTS }` is one or many statements seperated by the newline control character.
 One of these statements mentioned earlier was [definition](#25-Definitions), also known as a [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statement.
-Some other statements involve,
+The other statements are described below.

 ### 5.1 Let